apitoolkit/apitoolkit-laravel/README.md

 composer require apitoolkit/apitoolkit-php
 ```

-Set the `APITOOLKIT_API_KEY` environment variable to your API key in you `.env` file, should look like this:
+Set the `APITOOLKIT_KEY` environment variable to your API key in you `.env` file, should look like this:

 ```
-APITOOLKIT_API_KEY=xxxxxx-xxxxx-xxxxxx-xxxxxx-xxxxxx
+APITOOLKIT_KEY=xxxxxx-xxxxx-xxxxxx-xxxxxx-xxxxxx
 ```

 ## Usage